centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-monitoring-alyvix-restapi.md

 by requesting the dedicated built-in RestAPI.

 > The *Alyvix Server* Plugin-Pack **can not** be used with the Open-Source free version of Alyvix, as the Rest API feature is only
 > available in the commercial version.
+Get in touch with your Centreon Sales representative to get a quote!

 ## Plugin-Pack assets